englishfrançaisespañol

 Who will benefit from the Project?

-The project targets Spanish national, regional and local authorities, as well as professionals in contact with children and/or dealing with cases of violence against children, including child sexual abuse.
-They will benefit directly from the project through training and capacity building measures provided.
+The project targets Spanish national, regional and local authorities, as well as professionals working for and with children and/or dealing with cases of sexual violence against children.
+They will benefit directly from the project through training and capacity building measures.

-The final beneficiaries of the project are children at risk of or victims and/or witnesses of any type of violence, including sexual abuse.
-Children will eventually benefit from improved access to justice, more effective state response and more child-centred and child-friendly practices during the processing and management of cases of violence against children.
+The final beneficiaries of the project are children at risk of, or victims and/or witnesses of any type of sexual violence, including sexual exploitation and abuse.
+Children will eventually benefit from a child-friendly, multidisciplinary and interagency comprehensive response inspired by the Barnahus model in Spain and its regions.

 Video on the Icelandic Barnahus model